-It’s possible that you may see multiple authorizations and/or charges on your account for an order.
+It’s possible that you may have multiple authorizations and/or charges on your account for an order.
 Authorization holds may be requested for individual items if your order ships in multiple shipments.
-You may also see any combination of the following:
+You may also have any combination of the following:

 - An authorization hold in the amount of the estimated order total.